 Our Class A common stock exists solely as book-entry shares within the records of the Transfer Agent.
 Shares of our Class A common stock will not have traditional share certificates.
 We intend that each share of our Class A common stock will be represented by a digital Common Stock Token that will be viewed through the Exodus Platform.
+Common Stock Tokens are only digital representations of our Class A common stock, contain no voting, governance, economic or other rights, and cannot be traded independently of the Class A common stock.
 At the time of the commencement of this Offering, our Common Stock Tokens will not yet be available.
 We expect that our Common Stock Tokens will be available within nine months of the qualification of this offering.
 If we make Common Stock Tokens available we will notify our Class A common stock holders by filing a Form 1-U, contacting the holders of our Class A common stock directly through our desktop and mobile apps, and posting notices on our desktop and mobile apps.
 Common Stock Tokens are not shares of common stock; rather, they are digital representations of the number of shares purchased and held by a given stockholder.
 This digital representation of the number of shares purchased and held (the "digital stock record") is a representation of how many shares of Class A common stock are owned by an individual, and a holder can reasonably expect that the digital stock record is correct, but the digital stock records are not the actual shares.
 Should we make Common Stock Tokens available, we reserve the right to discontinue the usage of Common Stock Tokens and revert to traditional or other methods of share certification.
 Should we choose to discontinue the usage of Common Stock Tokens and revert to traditional or other methods of share certification, this decision would have no effect on the ability of holders of our Class A common stock to trade their Class A common stock on an ATS, or through other means.
-The ownership and transfer of shares of our Class A common stock will be recorded in bookentry form by the Transfer Agent and, if we make Common Stock Tokens available, will also be recorded by the Transfer Agent on a blockchain network approved by our Transfer Agent using the Common Stock Tokens.
-Although records of peer-to-peer transfers of Common Stock Tokens would be viewable on a blockchain network, record and beneficial ownership of our Class A common stock is reflected on the book-entry records of the Transfer Agent.
-The Transfer Agent is regulated by the SEC and the Transfer Agent's records constitute the official shareholder records for our Class A common stock and govern the record ownership of our Class A common stock in all circumstances.
+The ownership and transfer of shares of our Class A common stock will be recorded in book-entry form by the Transfer Agent and, if we make Common Stock Tokens available, will also be recorded by the Transfer Agent on a blockchain network approved by our Transfer Agent using the Common Stock Tokens.
+Although records of peer-to-peer transfers of Common Stock Tokens would be viewable on a blockchain network, record and beneficial ownership of our Class A common stock is reflected solely on the book-entry records of the Transfer Agent.
+The Transfer Agent is regulated by the SEC and the Transfer Agent's records constitute the only official shareholder records for our Class A common stock and govern the record ownership of our Class A common stock in all circumstances.